shoui520/shoui520.github.io/docs/routine.md

 Now click Options.

-There is a drop down box at the top of this window.
+There is a drop down menu at the top of this window.

 Change Default to *Recognition RTK*.